Sex workers: Your rights

 Your rights when doing sex work

-Most sex workers in businesses work as independent contractors – the business doesn’t pay their PAYE tax for them, and doesn’t provide sick leave, annual leave or other benefits you get when you’re officially an “employee”.
+Most sex workers in a business or brothel are employed as independent contractors – the business doesn’t pay their PAYE tax for them, and doesn’t provide sick leave, annual leave or other benefits you get when you’re officially an “employee”.

 In fact, lots of sex workers really are employees, without realising it.
 The law on whether someone is a contractor or employee says that you have to look at each case and see what’s really happening in the relationship.
 Just because the employer says that you’re a contractor and not an employee, that doesn’t mean that legally you’re not an employee.
 What’s important is how close to the heart of the business your work is.

-Employees have a lot more rights than contractors.
-For more information on how to tell if you’re an employee or a contractor, see “When you’re not an ‘employee’: Differences between employees, contractors and volunteers” in this chapter.
+For more information on how to tell if you’re an employee or a contractor, see: “When you’re not an ‘employee’: Differences between employees, contractors and volunteers”.

 Your rights doing sex work as an independent contractor